11 Out Of 15 Percent

 Ratios: Another Perspective on "11 out of 15"

 The relationship between 11 and 15 can also be expressed as a ratio: 11:15.
-A ratio shows the relative sizes of two or more values.
-In this case, it indicates that for every 15 items, 11 possess a specific characteristic.
+Plus, in this case, it indicates that for every 15 items, 11 possess a specific characteristic.
+Because of that, a ratio shows the relative sizes of two or more values.
 Ratios are often used in situations where the relationship between quantities is more important than their absolute values.
-For example, a recipe might call for a 2:1 ratio of flour to sugar.
+Here's one way to look at it: a recipe might call for a 2:1 ratio of flour to sugar.

 Misconceptions about Percentages